Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Data-Plane Evaluation

 \subsection{Implementation and Test Setup}

-We implement both SCION and \name{} in DPDK~\cite{dpdk}, which is also used for SCION routers in production~\cite{dpdk_scion_border_router}.
-For the MAC and PRF operations, we employ the AES-128 block cipher, taking advantage of Intel's AES-NI~\cite{AESni} hardware instructions, which are accessible on contemporary Intel CPUs and accelerate these operations.
-To deterministically police flyover reservations in Hummingbird, we use an array that establishes a direct mapping between the reservation ID and its corresponding 8B token bucket described in \cref{sec:policing-algo}.
-We initialize the array to store at most $10^5$ reservation IDs, in total taking up \SI{800}{kB} of memory.
+We implement both SCION and \name{} in DPDK~\cite{dpdk}, which is also used for SCION routers deployed in commercial networks~\cite{dpdk_scion_border_router}.
+For the MAC and PRF operations, we use AES-128, taking advantage of Intel's AES-NI~\cite{AESni} hardware instructions.
+To deterministically police flyover reservations in \name, we use an array that establishes a direct mapping between the reservation ID and its corresponding 8B token bucket.
+We initialize the array to store at most $10^5$ reservation IDs, requiring \SI{800}{kB} of memory.

-Our testing environment comprises two distinct machines: one being an off-the shelf server equipped with an Intel Xeon \SI{2.1}{GHz} CPU, running Ubuntu and executing our implementation, and the other being a Spirent SPT-N4U device.
-The Spirent machine serves a dual role as a traffic generator during border router traffic validation evaluations, while also acting as a bandwidth monitor when assessing traffic generation at a source.
+Our testing environment consists of two machines: one off-the-shelf server with an Intel Xeon \SI{2.1}{GHz} CPU running Ubuntu and executing our implementation, and a Spirent SPT-N4U device.
+The Spirent machine serves a dual role as a traffic generator during border router traffic validation evaluations, and as a bandwidth monitor when assessing traffic generation at a source.
 Both machines are interconnected by four bidirectional Ethernet links operating at \SI{40}{Gbps} each.
-We assess each of the two implementations independently, sequentially executing them on the Ubuntu machine without simultaneous operation.
+We assess each of the two implementations independently.
 When evaluating \name{}, we always measure its worst-case performance by assuming the existence of a flyover reservation at every on-path AS.